devemem/alx-system_engineering-devops/0x01-shell_permissions/README.md

-File 100-change_owner_and_group creates a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.
+File 101-symbolic_link_permissions creates a script that changes the owner and the group owner of the file _hello to vincent and staff respectively